A look into the lineage and landscape that shape my creative perspective.

 My Japanese great grandfather '"americanized" our last name when he immigrated to California, so here's how you pronounce my name:

-of color, once a sea of green, now vibrant shades of lilac, marigold, and tangerine.
+Wildflowers blossom from the seeds we scattered in the spring.
+An evolution of color, once a sea of green, now vibrant shades of lilac, marigold, and tangerine.
 Hummingbirds and honey bees hum about the garden, and I breathe, slowly, to the sweet strumming of bay trees swaying in the breeze.
-In the quiet stillness of this peaceful sanctuary, a soft chorus of creativity flourishes around me.
+In the quiet stillness of this peaceful sanctuary, a gentle stirring of inspiration awakens within me.

 A native Californian, I grew up in my mother's garden, cultivating